-Frank Lloyd Wright-Designed Usonian Automatic House on the Market for the First Time
+UPDATE: Frank Lloyd Wright-Designed Usonian Automatic House Entrusted to the Currier Museum of Art

-For the first time since it was built in 1955, Frank Lloyd Wright’s Toufic H. Kalil House, located in Manchester, New Hampshire is for sale, listed for $850,000.
-The remarkably well-kept two-bedroom, two-bathroom home was built for Dr. Kalil and his wife Mildred after Wright built a similar home for the Kalil’s friends Isadore and Lucille Zimmerman, located just down the street.
+The remarkably well-kept two-bedroom, two-bathroom home was built in 1955 for Dr. Kalil and his wife Mildred after Wright built a similar home for the Kalil’s friends Isadore and Lucille Zimmerman, located just down the street.

 The home is one of only seven Usonian Automatic houses ever built, a style of cost-effective home Wright pioneered.
 Wright patented the technique seen in the Kalil House, where he used interlocking concrete blocks and reinforced them with horizontal and vertical rods set into the walls and roof, with a grout mixture between the rods and blocks.
 Wright intended to someday make this technique easy and available for home buyers to construct themselves.